CURocketEngineering/Ground-Station/hybrid-wireless-system/README.md

 source venv/bin/activate
 pip3 install -r .\ground-control-system\requirements.txt
 ```
-Platformio is required for the pad side microcontroller
+NOTE: Platformio is required for the pad side microcontroller
 Python is required for the ground control laptop

 ------------------------------------------------------------